 Tom Daley and husband Dustin Lance Black announce birth of baby son

-The couple announced the birth of son Robert Ray in a brief announcement printed in the Times newspaper on Saturday.
+Tom Daley and husband Dustin Lance Black announced the birth of their in a brief announcement printed in the Times newspaper on Saturday.

-It read: “BLACK-DALEY On 27th June 2018 to Thomas Robert Daley and Dustin Lance Black, a son, Robert Ray.”
+The Times announcement read: "BLACK-DALEY: On 27th June 2018 to Thomas Robert Daley and Dustin Lance Black, a son, Robert Ray.”

-The couple had revealed they were expecting a child through a surrogate in February, and the three-time World Champion diver has also said he wants to be as good a dad as his father, who was also called Robert and died in 2011.
+The couple revealed they were expecting a child through a surrogate in February, and the three-time World Champion diver has also said he wants to be as good a dad as his father, who was also called Robert and died in 2011.

 Daley spoke of how the impending fatherhood changed his perspective as he competed at the Commonwealth Games on the Gold Coast in April.